Skip to content

 Kubernetes Dashboard

-Whilst most of the interaction with the newly provided cluster can be done through the kubectl command line tool.
-There are graphical user interfaces that can be used with the cluster such as the web UI (Kubernetes Dashboard) and Headlmap, out of which we will be focusing.
+Whilst most of the interaction with the newly provided cluster can be done through the kubectl command line tool, you can also use graphical user interfaces such as Headlamp.

 Headlamp